 Electricity-generating solar panels convert sunlight into electricity which you can use to power your home.
 This can cut your electricity bill and your carbon footprint.

 Water-heating solar panels are less common.
 These only use the sun to heat your water and don’t generate electricity.
 They can still save you money and cut your carbon footprint but you can’t sell any excess power back to the grid.

-Solar panels don’t need direct sunlight meaning they are a great source of energy even in the UK!
+Solar panels don’t need direct sunlight meaning they are a great source of green energy even in the UK!